stackbone.rag

 Pure helpers — parse and chunk

-client.rag.parse(...) and client.rag.chunk(...) are pure helpers.
-They never touch the database and never call the embedding provider, so you can use them offline (in a script, in a test) to iterate on chunking before committing to ingestion:
+stackbone.rag.parse(...) and stackbone.rag.chunk(...) are pure helpers.
+They never touch the database and never call the embedding provider, so you can use them anywhere — in a tool, a step, a script or a test — to iterate on chunking before committing to ingestion:

-For one-off ingestion (a CLI script, a small upload handler) call ingest directly.
+For one-off ingestion (a setup script, a small upload handler) call ingest directly.
 The promise resolves once every chunk has been embedded and persisted:

 id: 'post-123',